-With a view to understand the causal relationship between NOS inhibition and efficacy of KLYP961in the formalin model, two approaches were used.
-The first used the chemical approach and the second, a genetic approach.
-Two structurally related analogs, KLYP322 and KLYP775 (Figure 1), differing only in their NOS inhibitory profiles, were evaluated in the formalin assay.
+(Fig. 1), differing only in their NOS inhibitory profiles, were evaluated in the formalin assay.
 The IC50 values to inhibit murine nNOS and iNOS for KLYP322 were 160 and 3600 nM, respectively.
-The corresponding values for KLYP775 were >10,000 and > 10,000 nM, respectively.
-At an oral dose of 50 mg/kg that resulted in plasma levels in excess of 20 $\mu$ M at between 0.5-1 hr post dose, KLYP322, but not KLYP775, attenuated both phases of formalin-induced pain behaviors (p<0.05; Figure 3D).
+The corresponding values for KLYP775 were >10,000 and >10,000 nM, respectively.
+At an oral dose of 50 mg/kg that resulted in plasma levels in excess of 20 μ M at between 0.5 and 1 h after dose, KLYP322, but not KLYP775, attenuated both phases of formalin-induced pain behaviors (p < 0.05; Fig. 3D).

-In the second instance, effects of KLYP961 in the formalin assay were compared in iNOS or nNOS knockout mice on C57Bl6/j background relative to its profile in appropriate age- and gender- matched, C57Bl6/j wild type mice (data not shown).
-The degree of inhibition of phase II behaviors in both iNOS and nNOS knock-out animals was approximately 50% of that seen in C57Bl6/j wild-type control mice suggesting that inhibition of both isoforms contributes to the attenuation of formalin response by KLYP961(data not shown).
+In the second instance, effects of KLYP961 in the formalin assay were compared in iNOS or nNOS knockout mice on C57BL6/J background relative to its profile in appropriate age- and gender-matched C57BL6/J wild-type mice (data not shown).
+The degree of inhibition of phase II behaviors in both iNOS and nNOS knockout animals was approximately 50% of that seen in C57BL6/J wild-type control mice, suggesting that inhibition of both isoforms contributes to the attenuation of formalin response by KLYP961 (data not shown).